Pedigree chart

-A pedigree chart is a diagram that shows the occurrence of certain traits through different generations of a family, most commonly for humans, show dogs, and race horses.
+A pedigree chart is a diagram that shows the occurrence of certain traits through different generations of a family, most commonly for humans and animal breed registration (show dogs and cats, and race horses).

 Definition

 The word pedigree is a corruption of the Anglo-Norman French pé de grue or "crane's foot", either because the typical lines and split lines (each split leading to different offspring of the one parent line) resemble the thin leg and foot of a crane or because such a mark was used to denote succession in pedigree charts.

 A pedigree results in the presentation of family information in the form of an easily readable chart.
 It can be simply called a "family tree".
 Pedigrees use a standardized set of symbols, squares represent males and circles represent females.
 Pedigree construction is a family history, and details about an earlier generation may be uncertain as memories fade.
 If the sex of the person is unknown, a diamond is used.
 Someone with the phenotype (trait) in question is represented by a filled-in (darker) symbol.
 Heterozygotes, when identifiable, are indicated by a shaded dot inside a symbol or a half-filled symbol.

 Relationships in a pedigree are shown as a series of lines.
 A horizontal line connects parents and a vertical line leads to their offspring.
 The offspring are connected by a horizontal sibship line and listed in birth order from left to right.
 If the offspring are twins then they will be connected by a triangle.
 If an offspring dies then its symbol will be crossed by a line.
 If the offspring is stillborn or aborted, it is represented by a small triangle.

 Each generation is identified by a Roman numeral (I, II, III, and so on), and each individual within the same generation is identified by an Arabic numeral (1, 2, 3, and so on).
 Analysis of the pedigree using the principles of Mendelian inheritance can determine whether a trait has a dominant or recessive pattern of inheritance.
 Pedigrees are often constructed after a family member afflicted with a genetic disorder has been identified.
 This individual, known as the proband, is indicated on the pedigree by an arrow.
 These changes may occur yearly or monthly.